 What is Recruiting Content?

+A quick disclaimer: we’re all creating recruiting content already, even if we don’t actually realize it.
 Job descriptions, company career sites, email, social media posts, job ads and blog posts — it’s all content and it’s all crucial to recruiting.

-Planning: Making sure you have time to write
+Start with planning: Making sure you have time to write

-Research: What does you audience care about?
+Research: What does your audience care about?

 Fortunately, you don’t have to suffer through that ever again.
 Buzzsumo is the ultimate source of inspiration.
 It gives you a snapshot of the most popular content on the web for your chosen topic or vertical.